artifice-idustries/docs/keyboard-shortcuts.md

 # Keyboard Shortcuts

-We know keyboard shortcuts help get things done faster, and here’s a handy list of the shortcuts currently supported by Stamp.
+We know keyboard shortcuts help get things done faster.
+Here’s a handy list of the shortcuts currently supported by Stamp.

 <a name="navigation"></a>
 ## Navigation